sladewatkins/terms-of-service/terms-of-service.md

 Slade Rice Watkins’s details:

-    The site owner's full name is Slade Watkins.
+- The site owner's full name is Slade Watkins.
-    Slade Watkins is located in the United States of America.
+- Slade Watkins is located in the United States of America.
 We abide by US law.
-    You can contact Slade Rice Watkins by emailing info@sladewatkins.com.
+- You can contact Slade Rice Watkins by emailing [info@sladewatkins.com](mailto:info@sladewatkins.com).

-OFFICIAL COPYRIGHT NOTICE
+# OFFICIAL COPYRIGHT NOTICE

-Copyright © 2018-2022, Slade Rice Watkins
+Copyright © 2018-2023, Slade Rice Watkins

-Ownership of copyright
+## Ownership of copyright

 The copyright in this website and the material on this website (including without limitation the text, computer code, artwork, photographs, images, music, audio material, video material and audio-visual material on this website) is owned by Slade Rice Watkins and its licensors.

-Copyright license
+## Copyright license

 Slade Rice Watkins grants to you a worldwide non-exclusive, royalty-free, and revocable license to:

-    view this website and the material on this website on a computer or mobile device via a web browser copy and store this website and the material on this website in your web browser cache memory; and
+- view this website and the material on this website on a computer or mobile device via a web browser
+- copy and store this website and the material on this website in your web browser, cache memory; and
-    print pages from this website for your own personal, educational, informational and/or non-commercial use.
+- print pages from this website for your own personal, educational, informational and/or non-commercial use.

 Slade Rice Watkins does not grant you any other rights in relation to this website or the material on this website.
 In other words, all other rights are